frankt716/cse-191-fall23/rec02.lagda.md

 ### Models

-With these Boolean functions in hand, we can finally talk about semantics.
+With these Boolean functions in hand, we can finally assign meanings to propositions.
 The intended meanings of the logical symbols are given in the table below:

 | Logical symbol | Intended meaning |